-Long Leaf IPA
+Long Leaf India Pale Ale

 Here's the thing.
 With the explosive popularity of craft beer in America, it's gotten to the point where keeping up with all of the burgeoning breweries out there is a full-time job.
 So, try as I might to hit every brewery that I can, I can't.
 After all, I have a full time job just to pay the bills for my part-time hobby of drinking craft beer.

-Fortunately, although I can’t possibly visit as many breweries as I like, the boom times for beer lovers are also making it easier to find craft beer in more and more places.
-I was thinking of this as I sipped a pint of Appalachian Mountain Brewing Long Leaf IPA at Harrah’s Cherokee Casino the other day.
-Upon arrival, I hadn’t expected much in the way of craft beer here, as prior visits hadn’t really yielded any.
+Fortunately, although I can't possibly visit as many breweries as I like, the boom times for beer lovers are also making it easier to find craft beer in more and more places.
+I was thinking of this as I sipped a pint of Appalachian Mountain Brewing Long Leaf IPA at Harrah's Cherokee Casino the other day.
+Upon arrival, I hadn't expected much in the way of craft beer here, as prior visits had not really yielded any.

 This time, though, I found more than a half dozen craft drafts, and enjoyed 5 different beers from 5 different local breweries.
 I'd never had a beer from Appalachian Mountain before.
 The brewery is located in Boone, North Carolina, about 160 miles from Cherokee and 100 from Beer City USA (Asheville).